TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 11/2 Corinthians 11.18.md

 ---

-Seeing that many glory after the flesh, I will glory also.
+Seeing that many boast after the flesh, I will also boast.